yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/building-blocks.md

      - ***NB: A reference url MUST always be resolvable.
 That is, if provided then it MUST always be possible to "follow" it to retrive a FHIR resource.***

  - **identifier**
    - Should be populated with the National identifier for Organisations and Practitioners.
-Thus providing quick identification without  having to follow the reference and retrieve the whole resource, as well as linking to the regionally downloaded national master data.
+Thus providing quick identification without  having to follow the reference and retrieve the whole resource, as well as providing a way to search for the regionally downloaded national master data.
     - May be populated with other identifiers, if a use-case suggests this to be a useful optimisation
      - MUST always include a "system" for the identifier, so that it can be categorised and uniquely distinguished